How To Detect and Remove the Chrome.exe Virus

 • Scan your router for malware.

-You should also consider using a virtual private network (VPN) to further secure your Wi-Fi connection — especially if you connect to public Wi-Fi.
+You should also consider using a virtual private network (VPN) to further secure your Wi-Fi connection — especially when connecting to public Wi-Fi.
 A VPN makes it harder for hackers to target your device with malware by disguising your IP address.
 During our testing, these top VPN apps stood out from the rest:

 The best VPN apps for securing your Wi-Fi network